eastgenomics/eggd_vcf_annotator/Readme.md

 This app outputs a bgzipped VCF file.
 The new fields in the vcf will be prefixed by "EGGD" unless specifically named otherwise in `fields` input.

-Important note: Only `FILTER=PASS` variants from the src vcf will be annotated in the output vcf
+Important note: Annotation from all variants in the src vcf will be added to variants in the output vcf.
+This means for example that variants with a non-PASS FILTER value will still be used to provide annotation.
+Therefore if the intention is that annotation should only be applied from a subset of src vcf varaints (e.g. those with FILTER=PASS) then the src vcf must be pre-filtered to contain only these variants before it is passed to this applet.

 ### This app was made by EMEE GLH